jessicamalvaro-projects/LoyaltyPointsDashboard/README.md

 API endpoints so a mobile app could plug into the same backend

 About This Project
 I built this in a week as a self-directed way to get hands-on with Laravel, having come from a background in C#/.NET, Java, and Kotlin.
-The goal was to demonstrate that I can pick up a new framework quickly and ship something functional, well-structured, and properly containerized — not just follow a tutorial, but actually understand the decisions behind authentication, data modeling, and defensive validation.
-I built this in a week as a self-directed way to get hands-on with Laravel, having come from a background in C#/.NET, Java, and Kotlin.
-The goal was to demonstrate that I can pick up a new framework quickly and ship something functional, well-structured, and properly containerized — not just follow a tutorial, but actually understand the decisions behind authentication, data modeling, and defensive validation.
+The goal was to demonstrate that I can pick up a new framework quickly and ship something functional, well-structured, and properly containerized, not just follow a tutorial, but actually understand the decisions behind authentication, data modeling, and defensive validation.